ph98/frontend-assignments/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npx cypress open`

+Run the Cypress for End to End testing.\
+You can see and edit the tests in `cypress/e2e` folder.\

+See the section about [cypress](https://docs.cypress.io/guides/getting-started/opening-the-app) for more information.

 ### some limitations and notes:
 - I considered the csv file as our data and data structure, for example for age, it is better to store birthdays but as we don't have them I'll continue working with age.